 It’s tough to maintain and modify the code that is badly written or poorly documented; the result is Software Bugs.
 In many organizations, management provides no incentive for programmers to document their code or write clear, understandable code.

-Any new programmer starting to work on this code may get confused due to complexity of the project and poorly documented code.
-Many times it takes longer to make small changes in poorly documented code as there is huge learning curve before making any code change.
+Any new programmer starting to work on this code may get confused due to the complexity of the project and poorly documented code.
+Many times it takes longer to make small changes in poorly documented code as there is a huge learning curve before making any code change.

 Continuously changing software tools used by software programmers.
 Keeping pace with the different versions and their compatibility is a major ongoing issue.